allenai/wildteaming/README.md

 - 🔍 Broadly identifying jailbroken behaviors of LLMs.
 - 🛠️ Creating a publicly open, large-scale safety training resource for systematic defense.

+For more findings, please refer to our paper!

 <hr>
 <img src=assets/wildteaming.png width=900/>